CatherinePhung/CatherinePhung/README.md

 CTS 1134 - Network Defense and Countermeasures
 CTS 1111 - Linux +
 CTS 2314 - Network Defense and Countermeasures

-Courses currently taking in college:
 CIS 1531 - Introduction to Secure Scripting (learning the Python, Powershell, and Bash computer programming languages)

-Courses to be taken in the future in college:
+Courses to be taken in Fall 2025:
 CIS 2350 Cybersecurity Analyst

 Awards: